 Planning to do Napa Valley wine tasting during your visit to the Bay Area?
 Check out this guide to learn about when to visit, which wineries to see, and the best forms of transportation!

 Ready to plan your trip?
-This Wine Country tour makes stops at two of the most scenic wineries in Napa and Sonoma!
+Dylan’s Wine Country tour makes stops at two of the most scenic wineries in Napa and Sonoma… and so much more!

 While we recommend planning your trip to Napa over the harvest season, you really can’t go wrong when it comes to timing your visit to Wine Country.
 The valley is known for its mild year-round temperatures.
 Whether you come in autumn, winter, spring, or summer, the beautiful rolling landscape covered in vineyards will make a striking backdrop to your visit.